Neisseria meningitides bacteria, in most cases serogroups A, B and C, less commonly, Y and X. Serogroup W-135 is of increasing concern.

 As a rule, endemic disease occurs primarily in children and

-adolescents, with highest attack rates in infants aged 3–12 months,
+adolescents, with highest attack rates in infants aged 3–12 months; in

-whereas in meningococcal epidemics, rates may rise also in older
+meningococcal epidemics, rates may rise also in older children and

 Sporadic cases are found worldwide.
 In temperate zones, most cases occur in the winter months.
 Localized outbreaks occur in enclosed crowded spaces (e.g. dormitories, military barracks).
 In the “meningitis belt” of sub-Saharan Africa, a zone stretching across the continent from Senegal to Ethiopia, large outbreaks and epidemics take place during the dry season (November to June).
 Recent reports of group Y meningococcal disease in the United States, and outbreaks caused by serogroup W-135 strains in Saudi Arabia and sub-Saharan Africa, particularly Burkina Faso, Chad and Niger, and serogroup X in Burkina Faso and Niger, suggest that these serogroups may be gaining in importance.